 Where should I put my response to the review of my article?

 You should generally respond to review comments by e-mailing the Co-editor handling your article using the contact co-editor tab on the article review page; if your article has been revised it should also be re-uploaded at this stage, see below.
 Short responses to review comments may be pasted or typed into the space provided at the foot of the upload revision tab.

 How do I submit a revised article?

 To upload a revised version of your article following review comments, you should use the web address supplied to you during the initial submission procedure.
 The Co-editor will instruct you as to which files they require to be revised.
-In some circumstances the Co-editor may elect to revise your article and ask you to review the revised article at the web address for your article.
+In some circumstances, the Co-editor may elect to revise your CIF and ask you to view the revised CIF at the web address for your article.
 Revised graphics files and supporting information may also be requested at this stage.
 If figures need to be renumbered as a result of the revisions, use the change ordering of figures button to renumber the figures.

 Please note: revisions should be submitted only at the specific request of the Co-editor handling your article.

 What are some common pitfalls I should avoid?

 - Check your article fully before submitting it.
 If you find problems after the submission is complete, you will be required to resubmit your article online.
 Any such changes could delay the processing of your article.